 Where HOKA ONE ONE did fall short was in the durability and waterproof sections.

 The eVent waterproof membrane seemed to be more breathable than it was waterproof, which could be a deal breaker for certain hikers.

 HOKA ONE ONE Tor Ultra Hi is a high performance lightweight boot with great levels of comfort.

 Keen has become a popular brand in the hiking boot space due to their reasonable priced boots that perform well.

 They have gained in popularity with the average day hiker and their latest boots, the Keen Targhee 3 GTX, aims to deliver a step up in performance over the highly successful Targhee 2 Mid.

 The boot has running-shoe-like comfort right out the box making it perfect for intermediate hikers looking for something they can use now and then without having to wear in.

 Without being the heaviest or lightest shoe, the Targhee 3 Mid delivers a lot of stability that is integrated with their unique lacing system that we enjoyed using.

 The selling point for this boot is definitely its reasonable price.
 It is perfect for budget or first time hikers looking for something that will perform well over time.

-Value for money boot with out of the box comfort and stability.
+Keen Targhee 3 GTX is a value for money pair of hiking boots with out of the box comfort and stability.